na-na-hi/renget/archive/memory-guide.md

 ***

 ##ATTG

+A way to reinforce/initialize story elements and writing style.
 The pattern in full will look like this:
 > [ Author: J.K.
 Rowling; Title: The Raining Night; Tags: deserted tropical island, time travel; Genre: horror ]

 Combining with Summary (Most effective):
 > [ Author: J.K.
 Rowling; Title: The Raining Night; Tags: deserted tropical island, time travel; Genre: horror ]
 > Summary: Harry Potter and the others find themselves on a deserted tropical island.
 Strange things begin to happen...
 Can they survive until morning?

+And this it, the most optimal way to write a memory that I can recommend.
 `[ Author: ; Title: ; Tags: ; Genre: ]` Is the official order, always sort them in this way for the most effectiveness.
 Remember!
 To type space after and before brackets: '`[` ` `' '` ` `]`' - It's how the AI officially learned/recognize ATTG.
 [ATTG is briefly explained in the NovelAI's official documentation here.](https://docs.novelai.net/text/specialsymbols.html#-spaced-bracketing-)